Fairfax Virginia Property Management

 Looking for Fairfax Virginia Property Management?
 WJD has been managing properties for Fairfax homeowners for over 35 years.
 Here’s what we know about the current local rental market.

-1. The Washington area–Fairfax in particular–tends to maintain a brisk rental market regardless of what’s happening with home sales.
-There are many reasons for this–some owing to the transient and temporary nature of many white-collar Washington-area private-sector jobs, military assignments and government positions.
+1. The Washington area–Fairfax in particular–tends to maintain a strong and stable rental market regardless of what’s happening with home sales.
+There are many reasons for this–some owing to the transient and temporary nature of many well-paying Washington-area private-sector jobs, military assignments and government positions.

 What Owners Say About WJD Management

 “WJD has been my property management company for almost thirty years and has never failed to provide exemplary service.
 They handle everything and can be relied on to do it right.
 WJD keeps my properties rented and keeps me informed of anything I need to know.
 I would recommend them to any property owner.”
 Donald E., WJD Owner

 Specializing in Northern Virginia Property Management–for over 35 Years

 WJD has been managing residential real estate in Northern Virginia for more than 35 years–and we offer a comprehensive range of services, at competitive prices.
 We are located in the City of Fairfax, and we are the preeminent Fairfax property management specialists for the 22030 and surrounding zip codes.
 Get in touch today, and we’ll give you a free rental market analysis right away.